 This is the first category where there is a notable difference between the two devices.

-Given the duration of your smart-phone's battery these days, the battery life of the Kobo and the Kindle is stunning.
-I tested both devices with the built-in wi-fi switched on, because this is pretty much how you will use either of the devices unless you have lots of discipline in respect of opening up the settings to switch it off when you don't need it.
+Given the duration of your smart-phone’s battery these days, the battery life of both the Kobo and the Kindle are stunning.
+I tested both devices with the built-in wi-fi switched on, because this is pretty much how you will use either of the devices unless you have lots of discipline in respect of opening up the settings to switch it off when you don’t need it.
 I found that I needed to charge them up around once every few weeks, depending on how much reading I had found time for.

 There is much more to talk about when it comes to reading books on these e-book readers.
 First and foremost, when it comes to page-turns, the Kindle is an order of magnitude faster than the Kobo.
 I think Kobo users will get into the habit of initiating the page turn before they have finished reading the page in an attempt to bring some flow to their reading.
 The Kindle on the other hand is very fast indeed – not as fast as a computer screen, but much faster than the Kobo.
 I think this will be one of the biggest frustration for people reading on the Kobo.

 This is also one aspect of reading where the physical buttons of the non-touch device are preferable to the tap and swipe actions of the touch screen.
 I had big problems with the delays on the Kobo because on some occasions it didn’t register my page turn, which meant I had to try again – and at other times I tried a second swipe just as the first swipe resulted in a page turn, which meant I skipped a page and had to go back.